societe-generale/github-crawler/README.md

 At build time, we produce several jars :

 - a _starter-exec_ jar, bigger because self-contained.
 If you don't need to extend it, just take this jar and run it from command line with your config
-- much smaller _regular_ jars (following [Spring Boot recommendations](https://github.com/spring-projects/spring-boot/wiki/Building-On-Spring-Boot), that contains just the compiled code : these are the jar you need to declare as a dependency if you want to extend Github crawler on your side.
+- much smaller _regular_ jars (following [Spring Boot recommendations](https://github.com/spring-projects/spring-boot/wiki/Building-On-Spring-Boot), that contains just the compiled code : this is the jar you need to declare as a dependency if you want to extend Github crawler on your side.

 ## Running the crawler from your IDE